Shanb98/WeatherApp2.0/README.md

 ## APIs Used
 - **Google Maps API**: Used to display the location on a map.
 - **OpenWeatherAPI**: Used to retrieve weather data, including current conditions, forecasts, and historical weather.
+- **TheWeatherAPI**: Used to retrieve weather data, including current conditions, forecasts, and historical weather.

 ## Performance
 The website is optimized for performance to ensure fast loading times and a smooth user experience.
 Efforts have been made to minimize unnecessary network requests and optimize resource loading.